 - Globalization accelerating and pervasive

 - Crisis and re-structuring since 2008

 - Devaluation of the public sphere

-- Stratification and inequity issue of social justice
+- Stratification and inequity raising social justice

 - Labor market transformation

 - Mobile capital and global investment linkage

-- Right to inclusion token or real?
+- Rights and inclusion token or real?

+- Who owns what?
+And why?

 - Access, quality and innovation in education

-- Generational demographics